japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-continuous-stream-processing.md

    +- *(1) ScanV2 rate[timestamp#758, value#759L]
 ----

-From now on, you may think of a streaming query as a soon-to-be-generated <<spark-sql-streaming-ContinuousWriteRDD.adoc#, ContinuousWriteRDD>> - an RDD data structure that Spark developers use to describe a distributed computation.
+From now on, you may think of a streaming query as a soon-to-be-generated <<spark-sql-streaming-ContinuousWriteRDD.md#, ContinuousWriteRDD>> - an RDD data structure that Spark developers use to describe a distributed computation.

-When the streaming query is started (and the top-level `WriteToContinuousDataSourceExec` physical operator is requested to <<spark-sql-streaming-WriteToContinuousDataSourceExec.adoc#doExecute, execute and generate a recipe for a distributed computation (as an RDD[InternalRow])>>), it simply requests the underlying `ContinuousWriteRDD` to collect.
+When the streaming query is started (and the top-level `WriteToContinuousDataSourceExec` physical operator is requested to <<spark-sql-streaming-WriteToContinuousDataSourceExec.md#doExecute, execute and generate a recipe for a distributed computation (as an RDD[InternalRow])>>), it simply requests the underlying `ContinuousWriteRDD` to collect.

-That collect operator is how a Spark job is run (as tasks over all partitions of the RDD) as described by the <<spark-sql-streaming-ContinuousWriteRDD.adoc#compute, ContinuousWriteRDD.compute>> "protocol" (a recipe for the tasks to be scheduled to run on Spark executors).
+That collect operator is how a Spark job is run (as tasks over all partitions of the RDD) as described by the <<spark-sql-streaming-ContinuousWriteRDD.md#compute, ContinuousWriteRDD.compute>> "protocol" (a recipe for the tasks to be scheduled to run on Spark executors).

 .Creating Instance of StreamExecution image::images/webui-spark-job-streaming-query-started.png[align="center"]

-While the <<spark-sql-streaming-ContinuousWriteRDD.adoc#compute, tasks are computing partitions>> (of the `ContinuousWriteRDD`), they keep running <<spark-sql-streaming-ContinuousWriteRDD.adoc#compute-loop, until killed or completed>>.
+While the <<spark-sql-streaming-ContinuousWriteRDD.md#compute, tasks are computing partitions>> (of the `ContinuousWriteRDD`), they keep running <<spark-sql-streaming-ContinuousWriteRDD.md#compute-loop, until killed or completed>>.
 And that's the _ingenious design trick_ of how the streaming query (as a Spark job with the distributed tasks running on executors) runs continuously and indefinitely.

-When `DataStreamReader` is requested to <<spark-sql-streaming-DataStreamReader.adoc#load, create a streaming query for a ContinuousReadSupport data source>>, it creates...FIXME
+When `DataStreamReader` is requested to <<spark-sql-streaming-DataStreamReader.md#load, create a streaming query for a ContinuousReadSupport data source>>, it creates...FIXME